zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 1. The user runs a pipeline on the client machine.
 This executes the `run.py` script where ZenML reads the `@pipeline` function and understands what steps need to be executed.
 2. The client asks the server for the stack info, which returns it with the configuration of the cloud stack.
-3. Based on the stack info and pipeline specification, client builds and pushes image to the `container registry`.
+3. Based on the stack info and pipeline specification, the client builds and pushes an image to the `container registry`.
 The image contains the environment needed to execute the pipeline and the code of the steps.
 4. The client creates a run in the `orchestrator`.
 For example, in the case of the [Skypilot](https://skypilot.readthedocs.io/) orchestrator, it creates a virtual machine in the cloud with some commands to pull and run a docker image from the specified container registry.
-5. The `orchestrator` pulls the appropriate image from the `container registry` as its executing the pipeline (each step has an image).
+5. The `orchestrator` pulls the appropriate image from the `container registry` as it's executing the pipeline (each step has an image).
 6. As each pipeline runs, it stores artifacts physically in the `artifact store`.
 Of course, this artifact store needs to be some form of cloud storage.
-7. As each pipeline runs, it reports status back to the zenml server, and optionally queries the server for metadata.
+7. As each pipeline runs, it reports status back to the zenml server and optionally queries the server for metadata.

 ## Provisioning and registering a Skypilot orchestrator alongside a container registry

-While there are detaled docs on [how to setup a Skypilot orchestrator](../../stacks-and-components/component-guide/orchestrators/skypilot-vm.md) and a [container registry](../../stacks-and-components/component-guide/container-registries/container-registries.md) on each public cloud, we have put the most relevant details here for convenience:
+While there are detailed docs on [how to set up a Skypilot orchestrator](../../stacks-and-components/component-guide/orchestrators/skypilot-vm.md) and a [container registry](../../stacks-and-components/component-guide/container-registries/container-registries.md) on each public cloud, we have put the most relevant details here for convenience:

 {% tabs %}
 {% tab title="AWS" %}